Logo

 Ernest Hemingway was checked in under Saviers's name to maintain anonymity.

-Ernest Hemingway called Saviers, who sedated him and admitted him to the Sun Valley Hospital and once the weather cleared Saviers flew again to Rochester with his patient.
+Ernest Hemingway called Saviers, who admitted Hemingway to the Sun Valley Hospital under sedation.

 Medical records made available in 1991 confirmed that Ernest Hemingway had been diagnosed with hemochromatosis in early 1961.

-Ernest Hemingway's health was further complicated by heavy drinking throughout most of his life.
+Ernest Hemingway's health was further complicated by heavy drinking throughout most of his life, which exacerbated his erratic behavior, and his head injuries increased the effects of the alcohol.

 Ernest Hemingway believed the writer could describe one thing though an entirely different thing occurs below the surface.